kinturkt/Machine-Learning-Programs/KNN_from_Scratch/README.md

 README.md: Project description and instructions.

 🔑 **Key Features:** <br>
-Manual Distance Calculation: Implements Euclidean or Cosine distance from scratch to find the k-nearest neighbors. <br>
+**Manual Distance Calculation:** Implements Euclidean or Cosine distance from scratch to find the k-nearest neighbors. <br>
-Text Preprocessing: Tokenizes and vectorizes the text data before applying the KNN algorithm. <br>
+**Text Preprocessing:** Tokenizes and vectorizes the text data before applying the KNN algorithm. <br>
+**Multi-Dataset Evaluation:** The algorithm is evaluated on three different datasets to assess its performance and versatility. <br>
-Classification: Predicts the label of the input text data based on majority voting from the nearest neighbors.
+**Classification:** Predicts the label of the input text data based on majority voting from the nearest neighbors.

 📈 **Future Enhancements:** <br>
 Add cross-validation to improve model evaluation. <br>